-Please continue to attend your antenatal appointments as scheduled including at your GP surgery.
-You can now bring one asymptomatic adult with you to all your ultrasound scan and Antenatal appointments.
+Please continue to attend your antenatal appointments as scheduled including any with your community midwife at your GP surgery.

-If you have any symptoms or are self-isolating as per the national guidelines, please do not attend your routine appointment but call the helpline.
+If you have any symptoms of Covid -19, or have tested positive for Covid-19, please do not attend your routine appointment but call the helpline.

-If you have any concerns about appointment availability or you have any symptoms that you are concerned about please call the helpline.
+If you have any concerns about appointment availability or you have any symptoms that you are concerned about, please call 01695 656604.
 We can advise you to ensure that your care is coordinated safely.

 Covid testing for pregnant women and their support person/partner attending all planned antenatal appointments, pregnancy assessment appointments and ultrasound scans

-A midwife will advise you on whether your appointment can be delayed or measures need to be put in place to facilitate you attending your appointment out of hours.
+It is important that you contact us and let us know if you have tested positive for Covid-19 or have symptoms of Covid-19 as a midwife will need to advise you on whether your appointment can be delayed or if measures need to be put in place to facilitate you still attending.

 You can bring one asymptomatic support person/partner to attendances at triage and for the duration of labour and delivery.
-In addition a second Covid negative support person/partner can accompany you during the active stages of labour and birth when you are on delivery suite.
+In addition a second asymptomatic support person/partner can accompany you during the active stages of labour and birth when you are on delivery suite.

 If you are being induced your nominated birth partner can be with you from admission or can be contacted once labour commences.
-Please bear in mind the induction process can take several days and your partner’s movements on and off the ward will be very restricted.
-Please note catering facilities for birth partners are limited to vending machines at this time.
+The induction process can take several days and your partner’s movements on and off the ward will be very restricted.

-For elective caesarean section, the birth partner should accompany the woman at the time of admission as directed at the pre-op telephone consultation.
-In all cases the birth partner will be asked to leave the hospital at the point of transfer to a postnatal area.
+For elective caesarean section, the birth partner should accompany the woman at the time of admission as directed at the pre-op consultation.
+At point of transfer to the postnatal area your birth partner will be asked to leave unless it is during visiting hours.

 Maternity visiting restrictions for support person/partners

 All support person/partners will be expected to comply with the information above, this will ensure that the maternity unit is safe for all.
 A support person can be a friend/relative/doula.
-This information sets out the current arrangements for a Covid-negative support person/partner.
+This information sets out the current arrangements for an asymptomatic support person/partner.

 During your pregnancy, you are entitled to bring one support person/partner to all your antenatal appointments and attendances at the hospital.
-Unfortunately, at this time children under 16 remain unable to attend.
+Unfortunately, at this time children under 16 remain unable to attend these appointments.

 If you are an inpatient at the hospital, either during your pregnancy or following the birth, visiting on the ward will be from 10am to 7pm each day.
-You can choose two people who can come at different times within this period.
-Only one person can be at the bedside at any one time.
+You can choose two people who can come at different times within this period although only one person can be at the bedside at any one time.

 If you are admitted for induction or in early labour, one of your two chosen support person/partners can come in with you and remain with you throughout.
-They will be able to swap over if you wish, or can come in when you feel you need them.
+They will be able to swap over if you wish or can come in when you feel you need them.
 (Please note that there are limited facilities in the hospital for support people/partners.
-There are some drink and snack machines but no restaurant service.
 Toilets are available but no other washing facilities.)

 When you are on delivery suite for the birth, you can have both support person/partners with you at all times.

 If you are having an elective caesarean section only one person should attend with you (this is due to restrictions in theatre).
-However a 2nd swabbed person can then be an alternative visitor.
+However, a 2nd person can then be an alternative visitor.

-Support person/partners in addition to Covid testing will have temperatures tested on arrival and will be expected to wear masks at all times in addition to additional PPE as guided by the staff in that area.
+Support person/partners in addition to being screened for signs/symptoms of Covid-19 on arrival and will be expected to wear a face mask at all times in addition to any additional PPE requirements as guided by the staff in that area.

 If you are interested in a home birth, please discuss with your community midwife or contact the team on 01695 656668.

 Please note, our priority is the safety of all pregnant women/people, their babies and our staff.
-For this reason we will be following national Covid-19 pandemic guidance on home births as well as for hospital births, antenatal and postnatal care.
+For this reason, we will be following national Covid-19 guidance on home births as well as for hospital births, antenatal and postnatal care.
 Your community midwife will discuss this with you during your home assessment visit.
-Requirements will include the ability to be able to follow social distancing guidance and a limit of one birth partner only.

-As the situation is evolving we will continue to review this weekly and update as necessary.
+As the situation continues to evolve, we will continue to review this guidance and update as necessary.

 For your postnatal care, we will continue to offer home visits as follows:

-Please be advised that our guidance may change on a daily basis as we continue to receive national updates.
+Please be advised that our guidance may change as we continue to receive national updates.
 We appreciate your co-operation with the measures that we have put in place for your safety.

 Translate this page: